shubham-sihasane/DailyDevOps/linux.md

 `ls -a` ✅ Displays all files and directories, including hidden ones

 `ls -la` ✅ Displays files and folders including hidden items with additional details

+`ls -ltr` ⌘ -t for time based, -r for reverse order

 `cd` ⌘ The cd command in Linux stands for "change directory."
 It is a fundamental shell command used to navigate the file system hierarchy by changing the current working directory in the terminal. `cd <directory>`